My Grandma’s Pecan Pie

 Instructions

-2. Blind bake the pie crust.
+2. Blind bake the crust.
 Chill the unbaked pie crust for at least 20 minutes in the refrigerator or freezer.
-Use parchment paper or aluminum foil to line the inside of the chilled crust, shaping it gently around the inner edges to form a mold of the crust.
-Fill the bottom of the crust with pie weights or dried beans.
-Bake for 15 minutes.
-Remove the pie pan from the oven, carefully lift out the foil/parchment and weights, and set them aside.
-Decrease the oven heat to 350°F.
+Line the chilled crust with parchment paper or foil, pressing it gently against the sides.
+Fill with pie weights or dried beans and bake for 15 minutes.
+Remove the weights and lining.
+Reduce oven heat to 350ยฐF.

 Notes

-Corn syrup alternative: If you would rather not use corn syrup, feel free to use my naturally-sweetened pecan pie recipe instead.
+Corn syrup alternative: If you would rather not use corn syrup, feel free to use my maple-sweetened pecan pie recipe instead.

 Your email address will not be published.
 Required fields are marked *